How To Prepare For the Marriage Green Card Interview?

 Interpreters:

 Applicants who are not fluent in English may opt to bring an interpreter for the interview to ensure they answer the questions as thoroughly as possible.
-Interpreters should be officially registered and ready to present their valid government-issued ID, undertake an interpreter’s oath, and sign a privacy release statement.
+Interpreters must be fluent in both English and the applicant’s language and ready to present their valid government-issued ID, undertake an interpreter’s oath, and sign a privacy release statement.
 They must be prepared to carefully and truthfully translate the applicant’s words without interjecting their opinions or commentary.

 The USCIS can disqualify an interpreter if they believe they might compromise the authenticity of the interview or if they are deemed unqualified.
 Applicants should opt for a professional, unbiased interpreter with a good track record and understanding of the process.